hoopoes/hoopoes/README.md

 ### I'm Youyoung Jang 👻
-I am a Data Scientist who build a recommender system and analyze people's behavior style.
+I am a data scientist who build a recommender system and analyze people's behavior style.
 I am currently working in the financial industry, but I also have interests in FinTech, E-commerce, and Social Network Platform.

 ### Recent Works